 - Add the flour, yeast, sugar, and 2 teaspoons of salt to a large bowl and stir to combine.

-- Pour in the water and olive oil and stir until a dough forms.
-(If the dough seems too sticky to form a ball, sprinkle in more flour.
-If it seems too thick and unworkable, you can add a little more water)
+- Pour in the water and 2 tablespoons of olive oil and stir until a shaggy dough forms.
+(If the dough seems too sticky to form a loose ball, sprinkle in a little more flour.)

 - Grease a 9" cake pan very liberally with olive oil and place the dough in the center.
 Leave it in a warm place to rise for 30 minutes.
 (I set mine in the microwave and turn the stove light on.
 It lets off just the slightest heat and warms the bread nicely)

 - After the 30 minute rise, dip your fingers in olive oil and poke holes all over the dough.

 - Pour the remaining 2 tablespoons of olive oil over the bread and let it run into the holes.

 - Sprinkle with the rosemary, 1/8 teaspoon of salt, and garlic powder.

 - Let the dough rise again for 15 minutes.

 - Bake for 30 to 35 minutes or until the bread has a golden crust on top.